leoguillaume/leoguillaume.github.io/_posts/2020-10-24-textaugmentationwithglove.md

 ![image](https://leoguillaume.github.io/assets/images/2020-10-24-textaugmentationwithglove/screenshot-2.png)

 The new prediction on minority class is better by 3% :rocket:.
-It's likely that a bit of overfitting contributes to this increase because we have only replaced the names, but it gives an example of the application of data augmentation with Glove.
+It's likely that a bit of overfitting contributes to this increase because we have only replaced the names, but it just gives an example of the application of data augmentation with Glove.